filipegoncalves/filipegoncalves.github.io/_posts/2013-06-03-floating-points-101.md

 If you're building some program that uses lots of fractions and you want very precise computations, consider representing fractions as a pair of `int`.
 This is often a good way to avoid loss of significance and accumulated error problems.

-For interested readers, I suggest having a look at [What Every Computer Scientist Should Know About Floating Point Arithmetic](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.22.6768).
+For interested readers, I suggest having a look at *What Every Computer Scientist Should Know About Floating Point Arithmetic* (google it).